swiftcoder2020/bsl-fingerspelling-js-game/README.md

 emphasis and consideration can be placed upon these when constructing an interactive JavaScript Fingerspelling game.

+* Visible:- that the site conveys clarity in all aspect of IXD, especially with the images of the signs
+* Learnable:- the content provides a learning experience through supplementary information and resources
+* Predictable:- the behaviour of the game offers users functional features as part of an interactive game
+* Clear and intuitive feedback:- the message of these are clear and offer a positive experience
+* Consistent:- the site gives the impression that it is consistent in design & functionality

 Another aspect of my approach into the Interaction Design within the website is the adaption of choice to appropriately include modals and these apply to when users: click on the 'Introduction' button that allows them to access more information into the subject and purpose of the development, decide when they